olivemonk/http_go/readme.md

 # Basic HTTP Server in Go

-This project demonstrates simple HTTP server implementations in Go for different HTTP versions, implemented from scratch using raw `net.Conn` where applicable.
+This project demonstrates simple HTTP server implementations in Go for different HTTP versions, implemented from scratch using raw `net.Conn`.

 ## Branches